microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Find-WinGetManifest.md

 ```

 ### -SubscriptionName
-\[Optional\] Name of the Azure Subscription that contains the Windows Package Manager REST source.
+\[Optional\] The name of the subscription containing the Windows Package Manager REST source.

 ```yaml
 Type: String